teamfa/sails-universal-react-starter/README.md

 Powered with [Webpack](https://webpack.github.io/) ([`sails-hook-webpack`](https://github.com/teamfa/sails-hook-webpack)),  [React Router](https://github.com/reactjs/react-router) ([`sails-hook-react-router`](https://github.com/teamfa/sails-hook-react-router)),
 and [Babel](https://babeljs.io), the project features Hot Module Reloading (HMR), automatic `react-router` routes on the server and hot reloading of SailsJS routes, controllers and services.

+**Note:** this is still a work in progress, but the general concept works.

 ### Quick Start

 - Git clone/fork or download the project.